Azure/fta-windowsvirtualdesktop/doc/what.md

 ## End user computing needs are evolving
 * Keeping data and resources safe while enabling appropriate level access for users.
 * Ensuring compliance and local regulations across industries like financial services, health care, government etc.
-* Access to IT services on demand for an increasingly elastic workforce (mergers/acquisitions, short-term employees, contractors, partners)
+* Access to IT services on demand for an increasingly elastic workforce (mergers/acquisitions, short-term employees, contractors, partners).
-* Meeting employee-specific needs (BYOD or mobile staff, call centers, branch workers)
+* Meeting employee-specific needs (BYOD or mobile staff, call centers, branch workers).
-* Supporting specialized workloads (design/engineering, legacy apps, software development and testing)
+* Supporting specialized workloads (design/engineering, legacy apps, software development and testing).

 ## Microsoft cloud solutions such as AVD powered by Azure can help provide a secure way delivering desktops and apps virtually anywhere.
 * Comes with built-in security and the scale/agility of Azure.